SeregPie/THREE.TextTexture/README.md

 });
 let material = new THREE.SpriteMaterial({map: texture});
 let sprite = new THREE.Sprite(material);
+sprite.scale.setX(texture.aspectRatio).multiplyScalar(128);

 ```

 ---

-`.text`

-Changing the value of this property will cause/lead the redrawing of the underlying image.
+`.text` Changing the value of this property will cause/lead the redrawing of the underlying image.

----

-`.fontSize`
+`.fontSize` The family of the font.
 Changing this property changes the image.

----

-`.fontFamily`
+`.fontFamily` The family of the font.
 Changing this property changes the image.

----

-`.aspectRatio`
+`.aspectRatio` The width of the image devided by the height of the image.